tjb3171/beds_spawn_phantoms/README.md

 ~~Sure, check the **Modrinth page** for downloads.
 This will make it install for **every world** instead of just whatever you put it in.~~
 Modrinth page currently does not exist - TO BE UPDATED
 ## Safe to uninstall?
 Yup!
-Just get **take it out of your datapack folder** and it will stop spawning phantoms!
+Just **take it out of your datapack folder** and it will stop spawning phantoms!